 Nothing strenuous for 1-2 days.

-You may feel milk tenderness in the area of the biopsy.
+You may feel mild tenderness in the area of the biopsy.

 Drink plenty of fluids after the biopsy, 8-10 (8 oz.) glasses each day.